nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:exclamation: Caution:**<br>
-* The indexes of bookings in schedule view is not meaning for deleting bookings.
+* The indexes of bookings in schedule view is not meant for deleting or editing bookings.
 Using them will lead to unexpected behaviour.
 </div>